 - Research the best time to visit: ( you may want to avoid visiting during rainy or hurricane season) I recommend visiting your destination of choice during the shoulder season if you are not going for a particular seasonal event.
 It’s less crowded, prices tend to be much lower than peak season, and you won’t have as long of a wait for activities, restaurants, or events.
 I love the last one.
 Fewer people allow you to enjoy a place even more without the rush.

 - Research safety in the area: You can use sites like the U.S. Department of State’s travel advisory.
 Read or ask about the destination on Reddit.
 A lot of travelers post info on there and watch videos on Youtube or other platforms.
 Tip!
 For U.S. citizens traveling internationally, consider signing up for the free Smart Traveler Enrollment Program (STEP), which could help the State Department assist you in an emergency.

 - Research your accommodations: A hostel, hotel, vacation rental, villa, or resort.
 Look at multiple reviews and ratings to determine what will suit you best—the same with rated excursions.

 Pack the Essentials

 I am sure you are bursting with excitement but don’t overshare.
 Meeting new people, we tend to trust, relax and overshare while a conversation is pleasant.
 NEVER share your lodging location and that you are alone.
 You can say my (insert relative/loved one’s title) did not want to join me for this.
 “This (insert activity) isn’t their thing.
 I don’t say far from here.”
 Name a common hotel in the area or say that you are in a vacation rental.
 Anything but for your safety, do not share your stay.
-If you plan to meet up later, I suggest you meet them there.
+If you plan to meet up with someone you met, I suggest you meet them at the said (public) location.